-BAM examines and checks the safety-related suitability of containers for the final storage of radioactive waste on behalf of the Bundesamt für Strahlenschutz (BfS) [Federal Office for Radiation Protection].
+BAM examines and checks the safety-related suitability of containers for the final storage of radioactive waste on behalf of the federal company for radioactive waste disposal (BGE).
 Drop tests and numerical simulations are used to examine what would happen in the event of an accident involving such a container in a repository.

 A container specifically for every purpose